lambdaclass/finance_playground/ergodicity_explorations/README.md

 This makes it a positive **EV** game.

-We'll generate 100 draws from a uniform distribution $[0,1)$, and call every value > 0.5 heads, and tails for the rest.
+We'll generate 100 draws from a uniform distribution $[0,1)$, and call every value greater than 0.5 _head_, and _tail_ for the rest.
-With an initial wealth of $x(t) = \$ 1000$, at the end of the experiment we obtain a final wealth of 0.00279
+With an initial wealth of $x(t) = \$ 1000$, at the end of the experiment we obtain a final wealth of 0.0028

 Surpisingly, our wealth goes to 0 as we repeat the experiment, with
 $$\lim_{T\to\infty} x(t + T \Delta t) = 0$$

-We can plot the evolution of our wealth with time.
+We can plot the evolution of our wealth with time:

 <label for="imgemergence-of-cooperation_11_0" class="margin-toggle">⊕</label>
 <input type="checkbox" id="imgemergence-of-cooperation_11_0" class="margin-toggle">
 <span class="marginnote">Wealth over time for one simulation.</span>
 ![](img/ergodicity-explorations_14_0.png)

-Let's plot more realizations of the experiment.
+Let's plot more realizations of the experiment:

 <label for="imgemergence-of-cooperation_11_0" class="margin-toggle">⊕</label>
 <input type="checkbox" id="imgemergence-of-cooperation_11_0" class="margin-toggle">